Atlantis Casino Resort Spa: Atlantis (1996–present)

 In 2002, Atlantis remodeled its original tower, built back in 1990, and renamed it the "Royal Dolphin Tower."
 Its rooms were furnished with mahogany accents and warm color tones.
 There was an extra per night charge for these rooms.
 The second tower, built in 1994, was remodeled in 2004 with similar furnishings.
 In 2005 the tower was renamed "Atrium Tower", because of the lobby atrium behind its signature glass elevators.

 Since July 2021, the first two towers' (Royal Dolphin, Atrium) rooms are now sold as "Atlantis Tower" and offer the lowest rack rates.
 The "Luxury" tower rooms are located on floors 3-20 of the newest of the towers.
 Atlantis has two floors of exclusive VIP suites, which sit on the 26th and 27th floors of Atlantis' third tower and are not available to regular guests unless booked through a party.
 Atlantis is home to the region's only Concierge Tower, with a concierge lounge on the 25th floor.
 Atlantis kept in operation its two-story Motor Lodge rooms that was part of the original Golden Road/Travelodge/Quality Inn but closed it down on October 16, 2010, and demolished in the weeks following.

-In 2003, Atlantis built a spa consisting of 3000 sqft and as a result of the spa addition, "spa" was added under "Resort-Casino" below Atlantis' signature logo.
+In 2003, Atlantis built a 3000 sqft spa and added "spa" under "Resort-Casino" below Atlantis' signature logo.
 That spa was expanded to 30000 sqft during the most recent expansion that was completed in January 2009.
 To match its new "Spa Atlantis" the hotel sequestered a set of rooms on the 3rd floor to be designated as "Spa Rooms" with yoga mats, soothing color tones, yoga channel and specialized bath products.

 All rooms in Atlantis' Concierge/Luxury Tower have been completely remodeled; rooms in the Atlantis tower(s) are being updated with modern technology to match the newly remodeled Luxury/Concierge Towers.